react-boilerplate/react-boilerplate/CONTRIBUTING.md

 Please adhere to the coding conventions used throughout a project (indentation, accurate comments, etc.) and any other requirements (such as test coverage).

+The `master` branch is protected, because the main way people get this boilerplate is through `git clone`.
+Cloning a repo downloads the `master` branch, so there is no room for error or breakages there.

 Adhering to the following process is the best way to get your work included in the project:

 1. [Fork](https://help.github.com/articles/fork-a-repo/) the project, clone your fork, and configure the remotes: